Isanti County, Minnesota

 Isanti County (/aɪˈsæntiː/ eye-SAN-tee) is a county in the east-central part of the U.S. state of Minnesota.
 As of the 2020 census, the population was 41,135.
 Its county seat is Cambridge.

 History

 The county was formed on February 13, 1857.
 Its name came from the Izaty Indians, the ancient name for the Santee Indians, members of the Dakota alliance.
 Isanti derives from the Dakota word for "knife" and refers to the Santee tribe.

+In March 1915, a law was signed to give Minnesota counties the right to choose whether to allow alcohol production.
+At this point, all cities in Isanti had voted to ban alcohol already.
+Until May 1965, when county option was eliminated, Isanti County was a dry county; no beverages with over 3.2% alcohol could be sold.

 Isanti County is included in the Minneapolis-St. Paul-Bloomington Metropolitan Statistical Area.

 Geography

 The Rum River flows south through the county's central part.
 The county's terrain is hilly and etched with drainages and gullies, and dotted with lakes and ponds.
 The terrain generally slopes to the south and east; its highest point is near its northwest corner, at 1,020 ft ASL.
 The county has an area of 452 sqmi, of which 436 sqmi is land and 16 sqmi (3.5%) is water.